-We have prepared this prospectus to allow the selling unitholders named below (the "Selling Securityholders") to sell or otherwise dispose of, from time to time, up to an aggregate of 4,902,818 of our common units.
+We have prepared this prospectus to allow the selling unitholders described below (the "Selling Securityholders") to sell or otherwise dispose of, from time to time, up to an aggregate of 5,000,000 of our common units.
+These common units may be issuable by us to the Selling Securityholders in connection with the Prisma Transaction.